astpierre/dev-config/README.md

 The purpose of this repository is to provide a collection personal preferences and tools that compose my development environment.
 Feel free to copy and/or use any/all of this!

 ## Automated setup
 I wrote a python script to automate most of the process.
-The script depends on one non-standard Python 3 package, colorama.
-You should install this package prior to executing the development configuration program.
+Be sure to install requirements prior to running the script.
 ### Getting started
 1. Install git, ```sudo apt install git```
 2. Clone the repository, ```git clone https://github.com/astpierre/dev-config.git```